ppone/docs/integrations/cybersource.md

 ## Setup

-Connecting Worldpay is a straightforward process.
-Follow these steps to start accepting payments through Worldpay in minutes.
-These steps assume you already have a Worldpay account.
+Connecting CyberSource is a straightforward process.
+Follow these steps to start accepting payments through CyberSource in minutes.
+These steps assume you already have a CyberSource account.

 1. From the Invoiced dashboard go to **Settings** > **Payments**.